mropert/mropert.github.io/_posts/2018-02-02-pic_pie_sanitizers.md

 It is not as easy on x86 32 bits: according to [this paper](http://nebelwelt.net/publications/files/12TRpie.pdf), you should expect a 10% overhead on average.

-There is also an impact from using `-fPIC` in cases where only `-fPIE` would have been enough, but it is different to quantify.
+There is also an impact from using `-fPIC` in cases where only `-fPIE` would have been enough, but it is difficult to quantify.
 If there are compilers/linkers gurus among my readers, I would be glad to have the exact details.
-I would expect an even smaller than between `-fPIC` and nothing.
+I would expect an even smaller impact than between `-fPIC` and nothing.
 When in doubt, you could try to benchmark both on your use case and decide whether or not it's worth patching all your toolchain to handle that properly, especially given the weak support from existing build tools.